wp-plugins/google-calendar-feed-parser/readme.txt

 1. This is a shot of the plugin in action in the sidebar of a blog.

 == Changelog ==

+0.3: Switched from using file_get_contents() to retrieve URL (which isn't allowed by many hosting providers) to using the WordPress function wp_remote_fopen().
+This function firsts attempts to use fopen() to get the file and, if that fails, proceeds to use cURL.

 0.2: Add ability to configure custom time offsets.
 This feature will be replaced with more comprehensive timezone controls in a future release.